Paul Williams (Conservative politician)

 Paul Glyn Williams (14 November 1922 – 10 September 2008) was a British Conservative Party politician who served as the Member of Parliament (MP) for Sunderland South from 1953 to 1964.
 He was also a prominent businessman.
 He was one of 8 Conservative "Suez rebels" who resigned the Conservative Party whip to protest against the government's decision to withdraw from Suez.

 Personal life

 Williams was the son of businessman Samuel O. Williams and his wife Esmée (née Cail).
-He was educated at Marlborough College and Trinity Hall, Cambridge University (MA 1942), where he won a half blue in athletics and was secretary of the Cambridge University Conservative Association.
+He was educated at Marlborough College and Trinity Hall, Cambridge (BA 1942), where he won a half blue in athletics and was secretary of the Cambridge University Conservative Association.
 After graduating in 1942, he served as a flight lieutenant in the RAF during the Second World War, flying transport aircraft.

 His first marriage, in 1947, was to former model, Barbara Joan Hardy.
 They had two daughters, but were divorced in 1964.
 He later married Gillian Foote, and they had one daughter.
 He lived near Devizes in Wiltshire.
 He was survived by his second wife, and his three daughters.